WW Recipe of the Day: Crock Pot Carrot Cake Baked Oatmeal

 - 2 teaspoons baking powder

-- Add the oats, carrots, pineapple, coconut, and baking powder and stir until well mixed.
+- Add the oats, carrots, pineapple, coconut, walnuts, and baking powder and stir until well mixed.

 - Pour into your greased slow cooker.